Bradley Cooper Takes The Perfect Date To Disneyland: His Daughter Leaer

 Many Bradley Cooper fans have been hoping and wishing the superstar will start dating his A Star Is Born colleague, 33-year-old Lady Gaga.
 To the best of anyone’s knowledge, this hasn’t happened but the 44-year-old isn’t lonely.
 In fact, Bradley just took a much younger woman to Disneyland on August 23, according to Radar Online.

-That pretty person is his daughter, Lea.
-The blonde-haired, blue-eyes 2-year-old — who divides her time between her daddy and her mommy, Irina Shayk — seemed to have a fun-filled time at the iconic theme park located in Anaheim, California.
+That pretty person is his daughter, Lea De Seine Shayk Cooper.
+The blonde-haired, blue-eyed 2-year-old — who divides her time between her daddy and her mommy, Irina Shayk — seemed to have a fun-filled time at the iconic theme park located in Anaheim, California.

-During their spirited outing, Bradley was rocking a thick mustache, cool shades and a black t-shirt.
+During their spirited outing, Bradley rocked a thick mustache, cool shades and a black t-shirt.
 Meanwhile, Lea wore faded jeans and a striped polo shirt.
 Part of the time during their day trip, dad donned a dark jacket and daughter put on a red hoodie.

-Like she often does, Lea hopped on the back of her famous dad during their romp through the Happiest Place on Earth.
+Like she often does, Lea hopped on the back of her famous dad during part of their romp through the Happiest Place on Earth.

-Bradley was not only accompanied by Lea, but he was also reportedly at the legendary theme park with other friends.
-Because he had adult company, Brad even gave Lea a break while he joined some of the others to grapple the new Incredicoaster, formerly known as California Screamin’, while sitting in the front seat, according to TMZ.
+Bradley was not only accompanied by Lea, but he was also reportedly enjoying the legendary theme park with others.
+Because he had adult company, Brad even gave Lea a break while he joined his friends to grapple the heady Incredicoaster — formerly known as California Screamin’ — while sitting in the front seat of the fast and furious ride, according to TMZ.

-While Lea was too little for that ride, the toddler was big enough to mount a horse on a memorable merry-go-round.
+While Lea was too little for that ride, the toddler was big enough to mount a giant turtle on a diverse merry-go-round that included giant rabbits, too.
 She also went with her pops to Story Book Land, arriving via canal boat.
-The pair and their buddies also went aboard the Dumbo ride as the flying elephant took off with his passengers safely in tow.
+The pair and their buddies even took the time to go aboard Dumbo, the flying elephant as he took off with his passengers safely in tow.

 View this post on Instagram